Carldkennedy/all_package_index/README.md

    # This script completes pipeline and pushes changes from a new branch to the remote repository
    ./sync_stacks.sh
 ```
-sync_stacks calls run-hpc-rocket.sh and if uncommented will push changes on a new branch to the remote documentation repo.
+sync_stacks.sh calls run-hpc-rocket.sh (which if uncommented will push changes on a new branch to the remote documentation repo).
 Consequently it assumes you have set up ssh keys for access to the cluster and github tokens or ssh keys for the remote repo.

 ### Configuration